gristlabs/grist-core/README.md

 GRIST_SUPPORT_EMAIL | if set, give a user with the specified email support powers.
 The main extra power is the ability to share sites, workspaces, and docs with all users in a listed way.
 GRIST_THROTTLE_CPU | if set, CPU throttling is enabled GRIST_USER_ROOT     | an extra path to look for plugins in.
+GRIST_UI_FEATURES | comma-separated list of UI features to enable.
+Allowed names of parts: `helpCenter,billing,templates,multiSite,multiAccounts,sendToDrive,tutorials`.
+If a part also exists in GRIST_HIDE_UI_ELEMENTS, it won't be enabled.
 GRIST_WIDGET_LIST_URL | a url pointing to a widget manifest COOKIE_MAX_AGE      | session cookie max age, defaults to 90 days; can be set to "none" to make it a session cookie HOME_PORT           | port number to listen on for REST API server; if set to "share", add API endpoints to regular grist port.